 When spiral wound gaskets are used for high temperature, the bolts must provide adequate stress to seat the gasket.

 - When B8 class 2 bolts are used for temperatures over 650°C, strain hardened bolts will be required to seat the gasket.
 Windings for high-temperature gaskets are most likely type 347 or Inconel.

 - At temperatures over 650°C, strain hardened will anneal.
 As long as the joint is not broken, the annealed bolts have adequate strength to hold the joint.

-Materials for sour services shall be as follows:
+Materials For Sour Service: The bolting materials for sour services shall be as follows:

 - Standard quenched and tempered ASTM A193 Grade B7 stud bolts with 2H nuts shall be used for sour wet services when the bolting is as follows:

 - Not directly exposed to hydrogen sulfide

 - Not equipped with flange protectors, or not deprived of direct atmospheric exposure.